isomerpages/govtech-corp/media/technews/_posts/2019-08-15-post-This GovTech team built an eCanvas to help persons with special needs paint.md

 Alliance Singapore (CPAS), who help her move the canvas and dispense paint.</p>
 <p>In August 2018, a team led by Dr Ong Lay Teen, a Senior System Engineer
-at the Government Technology Agency of Singapore (GovTech), visited CPAS to discuss how they could apply new technologies to help those with physical disability.
+at the Government Technology Agency of Singapore (GovTech), visited CPAS to discuss how they could apply new technologies to help those with a physical disability.
 “We were introduced to Elaine and were told that she is a mouth painter,” recalled Dr Ong.
 “It all began from there when we saw her passion to paint.”</p>